Ildaron/Consciousness-Is-Measurable/README.md

 This project exists to collect, structure, and benchmark those traces.

-My plan
-Create the next format
+My plan to create the next format

 consciousness/
 ├── datasets/